Katahdin

 Mount Katahdin (/kəˈtɑːdɪn/ kə-TAH-din) is the highest mountain in the U.S. state of Maine at 5269 ft.
-Named Katahdin, which means "Great Mountain", by the Penobscot Native Americans, it is within Northeast Piscataquis, Piscataquis County, and is the centerpiece of Baxter State Park.
+Named Katahdin, which means 'Great Mountain', by the Penobscot Native Americans, it is within Northeast Piscataquis, Piscataquis County, and is the centerpiece of Baxter State Park.
 It is a steep, tall massif formed from a granite intrusion weathered to the surface.
 The flora and fauna on the mountain are typical of those found in northern New England, with the summit hosting fragile and endangered alpine tundra.

 Katahdin has been known to the Native Americans in the region for thousands of years and was known to Europeans since at least 1689.
 It has inspired hikes, climbs, journal narratives, paintings, and a piano sonata.
-The area around the peak was protected starting in the 1930s by Maine Governor Percival Baxter, who spent much of his personal fortune purchasing the mountain and surrounding lands after being unable to convince the state legislature of the wisdom of protecting it.
+The area around the peak was protected starting in the 1930s by Maine Governor Percival Baxter, who spent much of his personal fortune purchasing the mountain and surrounding lands after being unable to convince the state legislature of the spending state funds to purchase the mountain.
 Katahdin is the northern terminus of the Appalachian Trail and is near a stretch known as the Hundred-Mile Wilderness.
 Though part of the Appalachian Mountain system, Katahdin is isolated from the range, and sits largely on its own as a monadnock.
 The nearest higher mountains in any direction are the high peaks of the Presidential Range, around 170 mi to the south-west.

 In 1967, Mount Katahdin was designated as a National Natural Landmark by the National Park Service.

 The mountain is commonly called just "Katahdin", though the official name is "Mount Katahdin" as decided by the US Board on Geographic Names in 1893.

 Geology

 Katahdin is part of a laccolith that formed in the Acadian orogeny when an island arc collided with eastern North America approximately 400 million years ago.
 On the sides of Katahdin are four glacial cirques carved into the granite by alpine glaciers and in these cirques behind moraines and eskers are several ponds.

-In Baxter State Park, many outcrops of sedimentary rocks have striations, whereas Katahdin Granite and Traveler Rhyolite lava have weathered surfaces on which striations are commonly not preserved.
+In Baxter State Park, many outcrops of sedimentary rocks have striations, whereas the Granite of Katahdin and the Rhyolite of Traveler Mountain have weathered surfaces on which striations are commonly not preserved.
 Bedrock surfaces of igneous rocks which were buried by glacial sediments and only recently exposed have well preserved striations, as in the vicinity of Ripogenus Dam.
 Several outcrops of sedimentary rocks along the Patten Road show striations, especially on the north side of the road at Hurricane Deck.
 A few outcrops near the Patten Road just north of Horse Mountain are striated, as are several outcrops of sedimentary rocks along the road from Trout Brook Farm northward to Second Lake Matagamon.